roryf/RealEx.Payments/readme.md

 A helper library for the [Realex Payments](http://www.realexpayments.co.uk/) Realauth Redirect protocol.
+This is also used by [Global Iris](https://resourcecentre.globaliris.com/) and more documentation can be found there.

 This is currently untested in a production environment, but hopefully will be soon.